 Just because you are connected to a BT exchange that has ADSL2+ capability does not mean that you are automatically connected to the ADSL2+ equipment, so you should contact your ISP to check.
 We recommend that you migrate to an ADSL2+ service if possible to maximise your connection speeds.
 Migration from ADSL to ADSL2+ could possibly incur a small charge.

-If BT has not upgraded your exchange yet, then please strongly consider unbundled services if they are available from your exchange.
 You can check to see if LLU services are available from your exchange by entering your telephone number or postcode into the following:

 If BT ADSL2+ or LLU services are not available from your exchange, you will have to rely on basic ADSL technology.
 With ADSL2/2+ now available on BT exchanges serving 98% of UK premises, this is, thankfully, an issue being faced by fewer and fewer broadband users.